Raiders QB Derek Carr set for long-awaited playoff debut - WHIZ News

 For Derek Carr, the journey to the NFL playoffs has been a long and often frustrating one over his eight seasons as starting quarterback for the Raiders.

-No quarterback has ever endured as much losing in their first eight seasons as Carr had with only fleeting success in that same span.
+No quarterback has ever endured as much losing in his first eight seasons as Carr has with only fleeting success in that same span.

 “Obviously, it’s something I’ve dreamed of since I was drafted,” Carr said.
 “That’s all I want to do is get to the playoffs and try and win a championship.
 The fact that we’re in the tournament, it’s really cool.
 I’m super thankful.
 I’ve worked my tail off.
 I’ve prayed that I could experience that one day and I get to.
 It’s cool.
 But at the same time, my goal wasn’t just to make the playoffs, it was a part of it.
 But you always have bigger goals and bigger dreams and you’re always trying to achieve more.”